eslint/rfcs/designs/2019-eslintrc-improvements/minor-01-array-config.md

 The array notation makes this relationship simpler: "a later element in the array has precedence over an earlier element in the array."

-Also, this is useful for [Save people from the "plugin conflict" error](major-02-plugin-resolution-change.md#save-people-from-the-plugin-conflict-error).
+Also, this is useful to [use two shareable configs which have the same plugin ID with renaming](minor-03-plugin-renaming.md#using-two-shareable-configs-which-have-the-same-plugin-id-with-renaming).

 ## Detailed Design